The Holiday: Plot

-Amanda opens up to Graham, telling him she has not cried since her parents divorced when she was 15.
-Surprising him at his house, she discovers he is a widower with two young daughters.
-He kept his daughters a secret because compartmentalizing his life helps him deal with the overwhelming responsibility of being a single working father, and he does not want to bring a woman into the girls' lives unless the relationship definitely has a future.
-They begin to think their relationship is more complicated than they can handle.
+Amanda and Graham become closer, but she believes she is one of many women in his life.
+Surprising him one evening at his house, she discovers he is a widower with two young daughters, Sophie and Olivia.
+He reveals that he never tells new romantic partners about his daughters, because compartmentalizing his life helps him deal with the overwhelming responsibility of being a single working father, and he does not want to bring a woman into the girls' lives unless the relationship definitely has a future.

-On the day of the screenwriter's gala, Maggie asks Miles to take her back, but he refuses.
-Jasper surprises Iris by showing up at Amanda's, but drawing on the example of the women from Arthur's films, she kicks him out.
-At the gala, Arthur walks onstage unassisted, and Miles asks Iris out on a date for New Year's Eve.
-She agrees and kisses him.
+On the day of the gala, Maggie asks Miles to take her back, but he refuses.
+Jasper surprises Iris by showing up at Amanda's wanting to reignite their romance, but when he reveals he is still engaged, she throws him out.
+At the gala, Arthur gives a rousing speech.
+Miles asks Iris out for New Year's Eve, offering to travel to England so they can be together.
+Iris accepts and they kiss.

-Meanwhile, Graham tells Amanda he has fallen for her, and while she says she does not return the sentiment, they agree to try to make a long-distance relationship work.
-While heading to the airport, Amanda breaks down crying.
-She runs back to the cottage and she and Graham make plans to spend New Year's Eve together with his daughters.

-On New Year's Eve, Iris, Amanda, Miles, and Graham, with his daughters, all happily celebrate at Graham's house.
+Graham tells Amanda he has fallen in love with her, and while she says she does not return the sentiment, they agree to try to make a long-distance relationship work.
+While heading to the airport, Amanda breaks down crying for the first time in years, and runs back to the cottage to find Graham similarly in tears.
+They decide to spend New Year's Eve together with his daughters and embrace.
+On New Year's Eve, Iris, Amanda, Miles, Graham, Sophie, and Olivia celebrate together at Graham's house.